Committees and Boards

-The Audit Committee is composed of seven non-executive voting members of Students' Council.
-The committee is responsible for reviewing all Students' Union financial statements, credit card expenditures, and altercations to the Students' Union budget.
+The Audit Committee is composed of seven non-executive voting members of Students' Council The committee is responsible for reviewing all Students' Union and Student Group financial statements, credit card expenditures, election results and alterations to the Students' Union budget.
 The committee is empowered to investigate any inappropriate transactions.

 The Bylaw Committee is composed of seven voting members of Students' Council.
 The committee is responsible for drafting bylaws and referendum/plebiscite questions as required by Students' Council.
 The committee may also make recommendations on bylaws to Students' Council.

-The Council Administration Committee is composed of five voting members of Students' Council as permanent committee members.
-All voting members of Students' Council (excluding proxies) are considered voting members of the committee.
-The committee has the power to amend Standing Orders of Students' Council, and may make recommendations to Students' Council on its structure and committees.
+The Council Administration Committee (CAC) is composed of five voting members of Students' Council as permanent committee members.
+Please note that all voting members of Students' Council (excluding proxies) are considered voting members of the committee.
+The committee has the power to amend Standing Orders of Students' Council and may make recommendations to Students' Council on its structure and committees.
 The committee oversees both the Speaker of Students' Council and the Chief Returning Officer and is the main administration force of Students' Council.

 The Executive Committee, composed of the President, the four Vice-Presidents, and the General Manager (non-voting), are responsible for managing the day-to-day operations of the Students' Union and coordinating its longer-term strategy.
-The Executive Committee has broad powers of recommendation to Students' Council, and may act in place of other committees should the other committee not be able to do so.
+The Executive Committee has broad powers of recommendation to Students' Council and may act in place of other committees should the other committees not be able to do so.

-The Grant Allocation Committee is composed of five voting members of Students' Council, the Vice President (Student Life), the Vice President (Operations & Finance), as well as non-voting members from several stakeholder groups.
+The Finance Committee is composed of seven voting members of Students' Council, the Vice President (Student Life), the Vice President (Operations & Finance), as well as non-voting members from several stakeholder groups.
 The committee is responsible for developing policy and disbursing grants from numerous funds including student group funds and the Access Fund.
 The committee also oversees the Students' Union awards program, recommends the annual operating budget of the Students' Union to Students' Council, as required by Students' Union legislation, and makes recommendations on alterations to the budget.

 The Policy Committee is composed of six voting members of Students' Council, the Vice President (Academic), the Vice President (External) and the Vice President (Student Life).
-The committee makes recommendations to Students' Council on Students' Union political policy respecting the business of entities based at the University of Alberta, both in the academic and non-academic spheres.
+The committee makes recommendations to Students' Council on Students' Union political policies, which guide the advocacy efforts of the SU’s executives and Student Representative Associations (SRAs).
 The committee also receives reports from the Executive Committee on its policy activities and evaluates their effectiveness.